H W W C

 To minimize the risks of exposure to lead, use water from the cold tap for making baby formula, drinking, and cooking.
 Let the water run for a minimum of 30 seconds to two minutes if it hasn’t been turned on for six or more hours.

-Health Effects of Lead and Copper
+Health effects of Lead and Copper

 Infants and children who drink water containing lead in excess of the action level could experience delays in their physical or mental development.
 Children born to women exposed to elevated levels of lead during pregnancy may experience developmental delays.
 Children could show slight deficits in attention span and learning abilities.
 Adults who drink water containing elevated levels over many years could develop kidney problems or high blood pressure.
 Copper is an essential nutrient, but some people who drink water containing copper in excess of the action level over a relatively short amount of time could experience gastrointestinal distress.
 Some people who drink water containing copper in excess of the action level over many years could suffer liver or kidney damage.

-Lead & Copper Testing Results
+Lead & Copper Testing Reports

 - Lead & Copper Customer Letter August 2017